 Learning Goals for Comparative Literature

-Comparative literature explores literature beyond and across the boundaries of single nations, language and cultures, often in conjunction with the historical, political and social realities that lend life and variety to any art form.
-It represents a way of approaching literature, rather than a specific body of knowledge about literature.
-Because comparative literature embraces all of world literature in all periods of history, no one person could possibly embody the field.
-As a result, the comparative approach is a highly dynamic, interdisciplinary and collaborative endeavor, which is reflected in the diverse interests of our students and faculty.
+Comparative study explores literature and other art forms beyond and across the boundaries of single nations, language and cultures, often in conjunction with the historical, political and social realities that lend life and variety to any art form.
+It represents a way of approaching creative works, rather than a specific body of knowledge about them.
+Because the comparative approach takes a global perspective, embracing all of world literature and culture in all periods of history, no one person could possibly embody the field.
+As a result, the comparative field is a highly dynamic, interdisciplinary and collaborative endeavor, which is reflected in the diverse interests of our students and faculty.

-The Comparative Literature Program's core course, COML 100a, Comparing Literatures: Theory and Practice, introduces students to the diversity of approaches possible within the field and serves as a jumping-off point for students' individualized exploration of literature from across the globe, from a wide variety of perspectives.
-The course also focuses on developing the research and writing skills specific to the comparative study of literature.
-The major also emphasizes the study of literature and culture in languages other than English.
+The Comparative Literature and Culture core course, COML 100a, Comparing Literatures and Cultures: Theory and Practice, introduces students to the diversity of approaches possible within the field and serves as a jumping-off point for students’ individualized exploration of literary and other works from across the globe, from a wide variety of perspectives.
+Beyond the core course, the major also emphasizes the study of literature and culture in languages other than English.
 Courses are taught by distinguished faculty from across the humanities at Brandeis.

-Comparative literature is inherently multicultural and dynamic.
+Comparative studies are inherently multicultural and dynamic.
 We are constantly shaping our curriculum to fit the interests and needs of the changing student body and encourage student input at all levels of program planning.

-Students completing the major in comparative literature will:
+Knowledge: Students completing the major in comparative literature and culture will:

-- understand aspects of literature that can or must be studied cross-culturally, such as: genre; the movement of literary ideas across boundaries, including translation; diasporic literatures; and literary movements that span multiple cultures, such as romanticism, modernism and the avant-garde;
+- understand aspects of creative activity that can or must be studied cross-culturally, such as: genre; the movement of aesthetic ideas across boundaries, including translation; diasporic cultures; and movements that span multiple cultures, such as romanticism, modernism and the avant-garde;

-- understand the major questions, concepts, theories and methodologies of comparative literature as a discipline;
+- understand the major questions, concepts, theories and methodologies of the comparative method;

-- achieve solid proficiency in at least one language other than English, to the level needed to work with original texts in at least two linguistically distinct literary traditions.
+- achieve solid proficiency in at least one language other than English, to the level needed to work with original texts in at least two linguistically distinct cultural traditions.

-Comparative literature majors will develop the capacity to:
+Core Skills: Comparative literature and culture majors will develop the capacity to:

-- perform strong and revealing close analyses of literary texts;
+- perform strong and revealing close analyses of literary and other artistic texts;

-- employ the conceptual tools and insights of literary theoretical texts to read critically and interpret texts drawn from various literary genres, literary criticism, historical materials, and literary theory itself;
+- employ the conceptual tools and insights of theoretical texts to read critically and interpret works in various genres drawn from a variety of traditions and cultures;

 - use various interpretive approaches, considering the benefits and limitations of different strategies;